 In the main body of the literature review you will provide insight into the relationship between your topic and its wider subject area.
 Through critically analysing the chosen literature, you will be able to move from the wider literature to the specific focus of your topic.
 Remember, it is important that you highlight a clear connection between the sources.
 You can organise this section of the literature review in different ways.
 For example, you could order the sources chronologically, by theme, or by the development of the idea.

 Finally, in the last section of your literature review research you should re-cover the main agreements or disagreements within the literature, and provide an overall perspective on your topic.
 It is also a perfect opportunity to highlight any gaps that you have found and mention any possible areas for future research.

 Literature review writing tips

-We have outlined several useful tips on how to write a high-quality literature review.
+We have outlined several useful tips on how to write a high-quality literature review and analysis.

 - Focusing on contemporary studies is always a good idea when writing a literature review.
 Although some classical theories were proposed long ago, only by reviewing up-to-date literature you can demonstrate the actual state of the researched context and find relevant research gaps.

 - Always be critical when building your argument.
 Remember that there is no single universal truth in any academic field.
 By staying open to opposing standpoints, you can show your awareness of the literature.

 - Make sure your literature review is consistent and focused.
 You should carefully structure and logically arrange all your arguments, so the reader could easily follow them.